laurentperrinet/NeuroTools/doc/index.rst

 -  `VisionEgg <http://www.visionegg.org/>`_ is a high level interface between Python and OpenGL for automatic generation of traditional visual stimuli.
--  `PANDORA's
-   Toolbox <http://userwww.service.emory.edu/~cgunay/pandora>`_ is a set of database analysis and visualization tools in MATLAB (c) for simulated and recorded electrophysiological data.

 License
 =======